vmcbaptista/SqlBulkTools/README.md

 ####Note
 ---------------
-You may need to update your references to include System.Transactions for TransactionScope as System.transactions is not included by default.
+You may need to update your references to include System.Transactions for TransactionScope as it's is not included by default.

 ###BulkInsert